- KITCHEN & BAR

 If you want to mount the vessel directly into the counterop in a semi-recessed installation, you will need to cut a beveleled hole 3" to 4" in diameter in the countertop.
 (See Fig. 2) If the vessel is larger, the hole should be 5" to 6" for greater stability.
 To lower the level of the sink, simply enlarge the hole.

-To determine the hole size, use a piece of cardboard.
-Cut a hole 3" in diameter in the cardboard and place it under the sink for a rough visualization of where the sink will sit.
-Cut larger holes until you find the perfect placement for your sink.
+To find the right size to cut the hole, experiment with a piece of cardboard.
+Cut a hole 3" in diameter in the cardboard.
+Place this template under the sink for a rough visualization of where the sink will sit in a hole that size.
+Work your way up in size until you find the perfect placement for your sink.

 Drains for vessel sinks come in overflow and non-overflow types.
 If your vessel has an overflow you will need a standard drain.
 However, most vessels do not have an overflow and require a vessel drain.
 Vessel drains come in many styles and finishes.
 The grid drain has a grid finish plate which lets the water flow out of the basin while preventing larger objects from heading down the drain.
 Pop up drains allow you to fill your sink with waer and can be used with most vessel sinks.
 However this drain type is not recommended for glass sinks.

 A SPECIAL CAUTION FOR GLASS VESSEL SINKS

 When installing a glass vessel there are two special techniques you must follow.

 First: Be sure to provide a cushion between the glass and the counter.
 This can be a bead of silicone, or a specialized rubber liner placed between the hole in your counter and the bottom of your sink.
 If you use silicone, allow the bead to dry before installing the sink.
 The bead will act as a cushion between the sink and the countertop material.
 Once the sink is in place, seal the join from the top and the bottom with another application of adhesive.